Suspects accused of murdering Rhoden family in Ohio arrested, including one in Lexington

 DeWine announced the four arrested were George "Billy" Wagner III, Angela Wagner, George Wagner IV and Edward "Jake" Wagner.
 The Wagners had moved to Alaska.
 It is unknown at this time why George "Billy" Wagner was in Lexington.
 Angela Wagner was arrested at her home in Scioto County, Ohio while their sons were arrested during a traffic stop in Ross County, Ohio.

-Sister station KTUU reported in 2016 the family moved to Kenai, which is southwest of Anchorage.
 Ohio detectives spend a large amount of time in Alaska during the investigation.

 The four are accused of killing seven members of the Rhoden family and the fiancee of one of the members.

 The victims are Christopher Rhoden Sr., his ex-wife Dana Manley Rhoden, and their three children Hanna May, Christopher Jr. and Clarence "Frankie."
 Frankie's fiancee Hannah "Hazel" Gilley was also killed along with the elder Christopher Rhoden's brother Kenneth and cousin Gary.